treytomes/wasm-os/README.md

 - How to load WASM files from a WASM file?
 - Consider rewriting the C code in [AssemblyScript](https://www.assemblyscript.org/introduction.html).

+## Userland

+The idea is to have the kernel and user programs running in separate Web Works.
+User programs call a `syscall` function that is exported from the kernel, then reimported into the user program.

+`syscall` takes 3 parameters:
+- A function number.
+- The data length in bytes.
+- A blob of data that contains the parameters to be processed by the kernel.

+The data might need to be copied to the kernel through TypeScript.

 ## References

 - https://emscripten.org/